PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/traffic-and-seo/add-edit-new-seo-page.md

 ## Top UI section

-- **Multishop switcher** - it is an ability to switch the available multistores while being on the current SEO page editing page, and to view the shop Front-Office homepage by redirection.
+- **Multishop switcher** - it is an ability to switch the available multistores while being on the current SEO editing page, and to view the shop Front-Office homepage by redirection.
 - **Breadcrumbs, page title, Recommended modules and Help CTA's** - default Prestashop UI in the top position, helping administrators to improve the navigation - to view the current Title of the page, see the level of the navigation.
 - **Tabs** - there are 3 tabs in the Traffic & SEO section:
   - **SEO & URLs** - the current opened tab.